rustytc/mutagen-source/README.md

 ## Introduction:
 Mutagen: Lock and Load is an unfinished* and prototypical* Godot hobby project which I have been passively working on since roughly February 2025.
 It is a 2D turn-based RPG which leans towards strategy rather than pure RNG.
 Its source code has been publicized on this repo as of June 2026.
-I am doing so because I want this game to be truly free to the public.
-I have chosen GPL V3.0 as the license for which protects its code assets.
-It's art assets, including music, sounds, sprites, dialogue, etc. are proprietary, and cannot be used elsewhere without my explicit permission.
+I am doing so because I want this game and project to be truly free to the public.
+I have chosen GPL v3.0 as the license for which protects its code assets.
+It's art assets, including music, sounds, sprites, dialogue, videos, etc. are proprietary, and cannot be used in other projects without my explicit permission.

 ## Modifying and Compiling